Our DNA Tests

 After taking the sample, the sampler must:

-“…complete a statement in accordance with Form 4 in Schedule 1; and affix the photograph of the donor to the statement; and sign his or her name partly on the photograph and partly on the statement in a way that, if the photograph were later removed from the statement, the removal would be evident from inspection of the statement.”
+“…complete a statement in accordance with Form 4 in Schedule 3; and affix the photograph of the donor referred to in paragraph 61(2)(b) to the statement; sign the sampler’s name partly on the photograph and partly on the statement in a way that, if the photograph were later removed from the statement, the removal would be evident from inspection of the statement.”

 Full instructions and all materials needed to fulfil these requirements are provided when purchasing our legally admissible test kits for parentage, immigration, kinship or DNA profiling.